-The Institute for Justice & Democracy in Haiti (IJDH) is seeking dynamic law students or recent law graduates to help Haitians vindicate their rights and reclaim their democracy from internal repression and external interference.
-Haiti is currently facing profound human rights challenges, including violence by armed groups, unprecedented hunger, and closed hospitals and schools.
-But these are symptoms of a deeper crisis: decades of problematic foreign policies that have robbed Haiti of its resources and enabled a series of repressive Haitian governments that have persistently dismantled the country's democracy.
-These and other human rights violations are what we work to confront.
+The Institute for Justice & Democracy in Haiti (IJDH) is seeking two to three dynamic law student interns to help Haitians reclaim their democracy against internal repression and external interference.
+The profound challenges Haiti is currently facing - including gang violence, hunger, and closed hospitals and schools - are symptoms of a deeper crisis: decades of problematic foreign policies that have robbed Haiti of its resources alongside a Haitian government that has persistently dismantled the country's democracy with the support of the U.S. government.